-As required by federal and state agencies, the GWWSB has an outside laboratory monitor samples collected in our distribution system for lead.
-Lead levels in our system have always been well below the minimum standard.
-Even though we do not have a problem with lead, the following information about lead is required in this report: If present, elevated levels of lead can cause serious health problems, especially for pregnant women and young children.
+As required by federal and state agencies, the GWWSB has an outside laboratory monitor samples that are collected within our distribution system for lead.
+Lead levels in our system have historically been well below the minimum standard.
+Even though test results show we do not have lead problems within our distribution system, the following information about lead is required as a part of this report: If present, elevated levels of lead can cause serious health problems, especially for pregnant women and young children.
 Lead in drinking water is primarily from materials and components associated with service lines and home plumbing.
-We are responsible for providing high-quality drinking water, but we cannot control the variety of materials used in plumbing components.
-When your water has been sitting for several hours, you can minimize the potential for lead exposure by flushing your tap for thirty (30) seconds to two (2) minutes before using water for drinking or cooking.
+The GWWSB is responsible for providing high-quality drinking water, however, we cannot control the variety of materials used in plumbing components.
+When water has been sitting stagnant for several hours, you can minimize the potential for lead exposure by flushing, or running, your tap 30 seconds to two (2) minutes before using the water for drinking, or cooking.
 If you are concerned about lead in your water, you may wish to have your water tested.
 Information on lead in drinking water, testing methods, and steps you can take to minimize exposure is available from the Safe Drinking Water Hotline or at www.epa.gov/safewater/lead.